mattcolquhoun/autoresearch-macros/program.md

 ## Constraints
 - Focus on "Actionable Gaps": Only report features rivals have that we do not, or vice versa.
 - Verifiability: Every claim must include a source URL in the research log.
+Any claims must be direct URL verifiable.
+Do not make claims unless can direct link to the source.
 - Experiment Box: You have 12 "Scout" cycles per hour.
 Prioritize high-traffic community forums first.

 ## Evaluation Metric (Success)